bradentmclain/ME4842_Tools/README.md

 #### First Week Group Creation
 1. Create student list and add to `./.secrets/secrets.toml`.
     1. Update COURSE_ID within `./.canvas/canvas_secrets.toml` file to reflect this semester's Canvas course ID.
 This is a 6 digit number that can be found in the course link.
 Example: https://umsystem.instructure.com/courses/######
     2. Use `canvas_tools.py` to print student data for secrets file.
 Follow instructions and paste into `./.secrets/secrets.toml` file for running locally.
-To run through Community Cloud (web based), the whole `secrets.toml` file should be uploaded to the survey's encrpted secrets enviroment.

        ```bash
         python canvas_ tools.py secrets

-    4. asdf
+4. Launch streamlit survey.
-4. Use CanvasTools.py to create inital student list.
-5. Upload updated secrets file to streamlit and launch survey.
+    1. To launch any streamlit survey locally, in this case the group creation survey, run the following command:

+        ```bash
+        `streamlit run group_creation.py`

+    2. To launch the streamlit survey through community cloud, first open up the developer's console. https://share.streamlit.io/
+    3. Select "Create app" > "Deploy public app from Github" and then fill in neccesary information.
+The "Main file path" needs to point to your desired survey in the Github repo.
+    4. Select "Advanced settings".
+Use Python3.13.
+Copy your local `secrets.toml` file and paste into encrypted secrets enviroment.
+    5. Select "Deploy" when you are ready to launch the survey.
+Note survey will sleep after 48 hours of inactivity.
+You can relaunch from the developers console at any time.

+6. More to come.
-6. Collect responses from students.
+7. Collect responses from students.

 #### Mid-Semester Presentation Survey Feedback
-1. Follow the setup guide above to create all neccesary accounts and secrets files.
-2. Use CanvasTools.py to create inital student list
+1.

 <!--